British, Irish envoys meet Goa CM, seek speedy trial of Danielle McLaughlin murder case | Law-Order

 - India

-British and Irish diplomats on Thursday met Goa Chief Minister Pramod Sawant and expressed concern about the slow pace of the trial in the case of 2017 rape and murder of British-Irish national Danielle McLaughlin.
+British and Irish diplomats have met Goa Chief Minister Pramod Sawant and expressed concern about the slow pace of the trial in the case of 2017 rape and murder of British-Irish national Danielle McLaughlin.

 They had raised the case with the local authorities over the years and came to Goa together to express their concern about the pace of the trial and its impact on Danielle's family, the two said.

-"We are grateful to Hon'ble Chief Minister Pramod Sawant for being receptive to our appeal," they added.
-Andrea Brannigan, Danielle's mother, said in a statement: "My precious daughter Danielle's life was unexpectedly taken from her in a brutally savage attack over six years ago in Goa. ''I continue to push for a conclusion to the court case, in the hope that I may then try and rebuild my and my family's lives with the knowledge that I have done everything in my power that I could possibly do to get justice for Danielle,'' she added.
+''We are grateful to Hon'ble Chief Minister Pramod Sawant for being receptive to our appeal,'' they added.

+Andrea Brannigan, Danielle's mother, said in a statement: ''My precious daughter Danielle's life was unexpectedly taken from her in a brutally savage attack over six years ago in Goa.'' ''I continue to push for a conclusion to the court case in the hope that I may then try and rebuild my and my family's lives with the knowledge that I have done everything in my power that I could possibly do to get justice for Danielle,'' she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)